Written by Karl Perera, MA, DipLC

 There are few things more important than accepting yourself for who and what you are.
 You cannot build your self esteem without first understanding the importance of self acceptance.
-After many years writing about this and coaching clients with poor self image, I will show you not only why it is important, but what steps you can take to increase your self-acceptance.
+After many years writing about self esteem and coaching clients with poor self image and low self worth, I will show you not only why self acceptance is important, but what steps you can take to increase it.

 Self Acceptance Helps You Face Challenges